 Mr. Prudon is a leading expert on the preservation of modern architecture, was educated at the University of Delft, Netherlands, and Columbia University, where he received his doctorate.
 He is a partner of Prudon & Partners, based in New York City, and teaches preservation at Columbia University’s Graduate School of Architecture, Planning and Preservation.
 Prudon is the President of DOCOMOMO US and a board member of DOCOMOMO International.
 DOCOMOMO is dedicated to the study of significant works of Modern Movement architecture, landscape design, and urban planning around the world.
 Prudon is the author of Preservation of Modern Architecture (2008).

 Nico Kienzl, DDES, LEED AP BD+C, ASHRAE HBDP, Atelier Ten

 As a director of Atelier Ten and leader of its global energy analysis practice, Nico consults on a wide variety of large scale residential, commercial and institutional buildings, as well as on masterplan and renovation work in the United States, Europe, and the Middle East.
 Nico has particular experience with the application of advanced building analysis including facade optimization, daylight and shading analysis, and optimization of building systems.
 Recent work includes the first LEED Platinum condominium high rise in New York City, the expansion for San Francisco Museum of Modern Art, and the environmental framework for Harvard Business School.
 Nico teaches a core building systems class at Columbia University Graduate School of Architecture Planning and Preservation and Harvard University Graduate School of Design.
 He also serves as a member of the U.S. General Services Administration’s (GSA) Green Building Advisory Committee.

-Organized by: AIANY Committee on The Envrionment (COTE)
+: AIANY Committee on The Envrionment (COTE)

-Price: Free for AIA members; $10 for non-members
+: Free for AIA members; $10 for non-members

 Back to all events